Hylomecon vernalis

-Hylomecon vernalis is a species of flowering plant in the family Papaveraceae, native to China, Korea and the Russian Far East.
+Hylomecon vernalis is a species of flowering plant in the family Papaveraceae.
+It is native to China, Korea and the Russian Far East.
 It was first described by Karl Maximovich in 1859.
 It is known as the forest poppy.

 Description

 This poppy is a perennial that spreads via rhizomes, typically no taller than 30 cm.
 The pinnate leaves usually have five soft green leaflets, although three and seven occur as well, each with a shape ranging from lanceolate-oblong to rhombic, and a pattern of distinct teeth along the margins.
 The flowers are bright yellow 3.5–5 cm across, starting out bowl-shaped, then flattening out with age.

 Habitat

 Its typical habitat is moist shaded woodland, growing in accumulated humus.